 If you have a tree or two in your small garden, then you might feel like it’s taking up precious space.
 Although the summer leaves or spring blossom are welcome perks, perhaps there’s no room for an additional seating area without things feeling cramped.

 Well, here’s a tip you can use to maximise your trees’ potential, to make them functional as well as beautiful.
 Build a bench seat around the trunk to create a place to sit, to decorate with extra plants, or even to place outdoor lighting.
-Opt for natural materials for a cohesive, laid-back vibe.
+Opt for natural materials for a cohesive, laid-back vibe for your small garden layout ideas.

 Is your garden small, but your views vast?
 Perhaps you’re lucky enough to have water nearby, or fields on the other side of your plot.
 Well, how about making the most of the outside world by using minimalistic garden fence ideas.